BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 Below I discuss the main points of each and introduce use of the **SQL language** in the context of the **sqlite3** database management program.
 This document contains the following sections:

-- `Database Design`_
+- `1 Database Design`_
 - `2 Adding Data`_
 - `3 Querying Data`_

-During the workshop we'll work on the following tasks. tasks_
+During the workshop we'll work on the following tasks_.

 `1 Database Design`_